DM-IN/BQR/README.md

 # BQR
 This project cannot be used for commercial purposes.
-For non-commercial research or educational purposes, please inform us for the our permission.
+For non-commercial research or educational purposes, please inform us for our permission.

 We provide a comprehensive dataset of focal stack images.
 These test sequences cover the field of research and applications, for instance, light field displays, medical image analysis and 3D visual sensing.